GoToFlow AI social media content generator logo

 A checklist needs short, direct points.
 A case study needs context and proof.
 A comparison needs contrast.

-The first slide decides whether people swipe.
+4. Generate first-slide hook options The first slide decides whether people swipe.

 A weak hook is broad, obvious, or too soft.